madchap/energiapro_gas_consumption/README.md

 - requests
 - selenium

-You will need `chromium-chromedriver` system package installed as well for selenium to be able to work with the default settings, or `geckodriver` if you choose firefox.
+You will need `chromium-chromedriver` system package installed as well for selenium.

 You may also have to have support for `xvfb` on your underlying O/S.